Sharhabil Ahmed: Musical career

 Before becoming a guitar player, Sharhabil learned to play the oud, saxophone, trombone and trumpet.
-But it was the electric guitar that eventually became his favourite instrument.
-His smooth voice, full of vibrato, has added to his distinctive popularity.

-"I started out by learning to play the oud and traditional Sudanese music, and got a diploma from the music institute of Khartoum University.
-But my ambition was to develop something new.
-For this, the guitar seemed like the best instrument.
-Western instruments can approximate the scales of Sudanese music very well.
-After all, a lot of Western music is originally from Africa.
-I have absorbed different influences, from traditional Sudanese rhythms to calypso and jazz, and I hold them together in my music with no difficulty."

-The electric guitar was originally introduced to the Khartoum music scene by musicians from what is now South Sudan, who appreciated the popular guitar sound from their neighbours in the Congo.
-Congolese music, itself heavily influenced by South American and Caribbean sounds, had an important influence on Sudanese popular music in the 1960s.
+But it was the electric guitar that eventually became his favourite instrument, noting that "Western instruments can approximate the scales of Sudanese music very well."
+Use of the electric guitar, in the neighbouring Democratic Republic of the Congo, had contributed to the influence of South American and Caribbean sounds on Congolese music, which then had an important influence on Sudanese popular music in the 1960s.
+His smooth voice, full of vibrato, has added to his popularity.

-In an interview, he recalled his performance on New Year’s Eve 1971 at St. James’ music hall, the most important music venue in Khartoum at the time.
-During this show, he was called "The King of Sudanese Jazz", a title that has been associated with him ever since.
+In an interview, Sharhabil recalled his performance on New Year's Eve 1971 at St. James' Music Hall, the most important music venue in Khartoum at the time.
+During this show, he was called The King of Sudanese Jazz, a title that has been associated with him ever since.

 Even though he has included saxophones and trumpets, his style of music has not much in common with the Western notion of Jazz music.
-Rather, Sharhabil’s sound is known as a unique combination of rock, funk, and Congolese music with a typical Sudanese character.
+Rather, Sharhabil's sound is known as a unique combination of rock, funk, and Congolese music with a typical Sudanese character.
 Combining his soft vocals with the distinct sound of urban Sudanese music, he and his band became one of Sudan's most sought-after music groups.
 Over the years of his long career, he has published many songs and albums, available mostly in Sudan.
 As of 2018, Sharhabil Ahmed was still performing live at select occasions in Khartoum.

-In July 2020, Habibi funk, an independent music label based in Germany, re-edited digital versions of some of Sharhabil's songs on the album "The King Of Sudanese Jazz", with the title 'Argos Farfish' and other songs available for free listening. - Announcing this compilation in the Financial Times, music critic David Honigman described the music in the following way:
+In July 2020, Habibi Funk, an independent music label based in Germany, re-edited digital versions of some of Sharhabil's songs on the album "The King Of Sudanese Jazz", with the song "Argos Farfish", amongst others, available for free listening.
+Reviewing this compilation in the Financial Times, music critic David Honigman described the music in the following way: